-This Committee's primary objective is to approve, review and advise the board on appropriate risk management and compliance frameworks and to ensure that these are consistently implemented across the Group through adherence to the risk management and compliance policies.
+This Committee's primary objective is to approve, review and advise the board on appropriate risk management and compliance frameworks and to ensure that these are consistently maintained across the Group through adherence to the risk management and compliance policies.
 Dr Andre Camilleri, the Senior Independent Director, chairs the Committee as the designated director for oversight of the risk management system, as required for regulatory purposes.
 During the period under review, the committee met four times.
-Mr Franco Azzopardi, Ms Catherine Calleja, Mr Philip Micallef and Mr Matthew von Brockdorff also form part of the Committee.
-The Chief Risk Officer regularly attends meetings and other key members of the senior management team are occasionally invited where relevant to the discussion.
+Mr Franco Azzopardi, Ms Catherine Calleja, Mr Philip Micallef and Mr Matthew von Brockdorff also form part of the Committee and Mr Ian-Edward Stafrace was also appointed on this committee during 2018.
+Mr Stafrace regularly attended meetings in his capacity then as Chief Risk and Compliance Officer.
+Other key members of the senior management team are invited where relevant to the discussion.

-During 2018, the Chief Risk Officer, Mr Ian-Edward Stafrace, was appointed to be the Group's Risk and Compliance Officer.
+In April 2019, Mr Andrew Briffa, an Associate Actuary of the UK Institute and Faculty of Actuaries, was appointed to be the Group's Chief Risk and Compliance Officer.

-Together with the Chief Risk and Compliance Officer, this Committee coordinates, facilitates and has oversight of the risk management function including the development of the Group's risk appetite and future risk strategy and governing policies.
-The Committee also carries out risk management at corporate level, monitoring developments in the Group's policies, strategy, operations, and environment that may significantly affect uncertainties faced by the organisation.
+Together with the Group Chief Risk and Compliance Officer, the Committee coordinates, facilitates and has oversight of the risk management function including the development of the Group's risk appetite and future risk strategy and governing policies.
+The Committee also carries out risk management at Group level, monitoring developments in the Group's policies, strategy, operations, and environment that may significantly affect uncertainties faced by the organisation.
+The committee also has oversight of the Compliance function ensuring that the Group continues to maintain its systems to ensure regulatory compliance and readiness for anticipated regulatory changes.

 The Committee continues to develop its role in evolving the methodology and assumptions underlying the models for determining the Group's economic and regulatory capital requirements including the ORSA (Own Risk and Solvency Assessment) process.
-It reviews quarterly status reports on the Company's risk appetite in the major risk categories, as well as regular reports relating to the various risk areas of accountability assigned across the organisation.
-During 2017, the Committee has involved itself significantly in issues relating to cyber security and data protection, also in preparation for the General Data Protection Regulations (GDPR) coming into force in May 2018.
-It met with the company's consultants in these areas to ensure that the Group is fully prepared to meet the increasing challenges of securing personal data and the company's systems in this changing environment and ensuring that the Group's employees, TIIs and any outsourced functions are also trained and well equipped to withstand challenge in these areas.
+It reviews quarterly status reports on the Company's risk appetite in the major risk categories, as well as regular reports relating to the various risk areas of accountability assigned across the organisation and any significant incidents including any near misses, both in the core and for cells.

+During 2018, the Committee continued to involve itself significantly in issues relating to cyber security and data protection and met with the Group's consultants in these areas to ensure that the Group is fully prepared to meet the increasing Cyber Security challenges and the requirements for data protection as set out by GDPR regulations and ensuring that the Group's employees, TIIs and any outsourced functions are also regularly trained and well equipped to withstand cyber threats.